Deep-1997-08/Deploy-Machine-Learning-Pipeline-on-Google-Kubernetes/README.md

 We orchestrated a Spark ML Pipeline for our analysis, structured in the following stages:

-- **Stages 1-2**: Transformation of each categorical column through `StringIndexer` and `OneHotEncoder`.
+- **Stages 1-2**: Transformation of each categorical column through StringIndexer and OneHotEncoder.
-- **Stage 3**: Consolidation of all numerical columns and the output from `OneHotEncoder` into a unified feature vector via `VectorAssembler`.
+- **Stage 3**: Consolidation of all numerical columns and the output from OneHotEncoder into a unified feature vector via VectorAssembler.
-- **Stage 4**: Implementation of a `Random Forest Classifier` as the concluding stage, tuned with specific hyperparameters.
+- **Stage 4**: Implementation of a Random Forest Classifier as the concluding stage, tuned with specific hyperparameters.

 ### Random Forest Classifier Configuration
 - **Number of Trees**: 150